roro56458/a-simple-login-page/README.md

 This code is, of course, in active development, so it may contain bugs.
 Thank you.

-P.S.: I used Wamp for testing and MySQL for the database.
+P.S : I used Wamp for testing and MySQL for the database.

 ⚠️ The code is still in beta version. ⚠️